SurendarJeswani/Dashboards/README.md

 # Dashboards
-Sales Dashboard and Hospital Dashboard
+Project on Sales Data Dashboard and Hospital Data Dashboard